Submammary Device Implantation Leaves No Visible Scar or Lump

 Pacemakers and defibrillators are medical devices used to treat heart rhythm problems or arrhythmias.
 These devices are usually implanted just beneath the skin, between the shoulder and the chest, where they can sometimes leave a visible lump and a scar from the incision.

-UI Heart and Vascular Center Cardiologist Michael Giudici, MD, has pioneered a new approach to implanting devices with a much-improved cosmetic result.
+UI Heart and Vascular Center Cardiologist Michael Giudici, MD, is one of the few electrophysiologists in the U.S. performing this innovative approach to implanting devices, that emphasizes a much-improved cosmetic result..

 The new procedure, called submammary device implantation, involves placing the pacemaker or defibrillator under the breast, between the chest muscle and ribs.
 Small incisions are concealed in the armpit and under the breast, resulting in greater comfort and no visible scarring.